Quantum-Based Software Engineering: What is Quantum-Based Software Engineering?

 QBSE is a research direction that explores how quantum algorithms and hardware can be applied to solve problems in classical software engineering, such as test case selection, static analysis, code clone detection, and defect prediction~\cite{pfleeger2009software}.
 It does not concern the development of quantum software itself.

-QBSE is conceptually distinct QSE\footnote{Alternatively, these two directions (QBSE and QSE) may also be referred to as QC4SE (Quantum Computing for Software Engineering) and SE4QC (Software Engineering for Quantum Computing), respectively.
-We use the terms QBSE and QSE in this paper for clarity and consistency.}.
-While QSE focuses on the engineering of quantum software systems, including design, programming languages, compilation, testing, and verification~\cite{zhao2020quantum}, QBSE explores how quantum computing can be used to enhance classical software engineering tasks.
+QBSE is conceptually distinct QSE\footnote{In this paper, we use the terms QBSE and QSE for clarity and consistency.
+For convenience, these two directions can also be informally described as "quantum computing for software engineering" (QC4SE) and "software engineering for quantum computing" (SE4QC), respectively, following the conceptual distinction discussed in this paper.} While QSE focuses on the engineering of quantum software systems, including design, programming languages, compilation, testing, and verification~\cite{zhao2020quantum}, QBSE explores how quantum computing can be used to enhance classical software engineering tasks.

 Problems in classical software engineering that are combinatorial, search-based, or involve probabilistic reasoning are potential candidates for quantum support.
 Key tasks include testing, defect prediction, code clone detection, vulnerability analysis, and specification checking, all of which are discussed in more detail in Section~\ref{sec:applications}.
 These problems often involve large search spaces, uncertain heuristics, or high computational cost, making them suitable for exploration with quantum methods.